 - Proof you have enough funds for your stay and your studies in Lithuania

-As we said before, students from the EU/EEA must complete their application form every year between June and July, while the non-EU/EEA students have their deadlines in the month of July.
+As we've mentioned before, students from the EU/EEA must complete their application form every year between June and July, while the non-EU/EEA students have their deadlines in the month of July.
 The actual dates may vary from one year to another, so make sure to check the exact deadlines before applying.

 Some application procedures can take a while, so you should start applying as soon as possible.